OfficeDev/office-store-docs/docs/submit-to-the-office-store.md

 If you make changes after your submission is approved, it must go through the approval process again.

-If you have general questions about policies, processes or validation requirements, you can engage with the AppSource Validation Team via [Stack Overflow](https://stackoverflow.com/search?q=office-store).
+If you have general questions about policies, processes or validation requirements, you can engage with the AppSource validation team via [Stack Overflow](https://stackoverflow.com/search?q=office-store).
 Tag your question with "Office-Store".
-Please be aware that the Validation Team will not be able to discuss individual submission results over StackOverflow.
+Please be aware that the validation team will not be able to discuss individual submission results on Stack Overflow.

 ## See also